rorycoconnor/developer.box.com/content/guides/downloads/file.md

 redirect.

 <Message>
-  In our SDKs this will result in the binary data to be downloaded.
+  In ou SDKs this will result in the binary data to be downloaded.
 In the API this will result in a download URL being returned via the `location` header.

   It is possible to [get the download URL][downloadurl] via the SDKs as well.